 Monetary Policy Rules, Interest Rates, and Taylor's Rule

-Interest rates have a more direct link to the economy, so central banks target interest rates to regulate the economy.
+Interest rates are more directly linked to the economy, so central banks target interest rates to regulate the economy.
 Because central banks regulate the banks within their country and because the interbank lending rate, which is the interest rate that banks charge each other for overnight loans, affects almost every other interest rate, central banks usually target the interbank lending rate.
 In the United States, the interbank lending rate is the federal funds rate.
 Lowering interest rates stimulates the economy by providing cheaper credit, while higher interest rates slows the economy by making credit more expensive.

 However, the relationship between interest rates and the economy is not a simple one.
 Furthermore, there is generally a long lag between changes in the interest rate and the consequential changes in the economy.
 Therefore, most central banks have changed the interest rate slowly, then waited to see what effect it would have.
 Because of this feedback lag, many economists sought a rule that would allow central bankers to choose an interest rate that would more closely achieve their economic objectives than would be possible with just discretion.
 Naturally, this rule would relate the interest rate to targeted economic objectives that respond to changes in the interest rate, since a rule based on prices and real output is better than one based on the quantity of money or the foreign exchange rate because price levels and real output are the general economic objectives of most central banks.

-One such rule has been developed by John B. Taylor, an economist at Stanford University, which, unsurprisingly, has come to be known as Taylor's Rule.
+One such rule has been developed by John B. Taylor, an economist at Stanford University, which, unsurprisingly, has come to be called Taylor's Rule.

 Taylor's Rule